Somu878/JavaScript-Practice-Hub/README.md

 Go to the original repository and open a pull request with a clear title and description of your changes.
 Feel free to mention any specific concepts covered in your code.

 ##Folder Structure

 **/basics:** Basic JavaScript concepts and exercises.

 **/advanced:** Advanced JavaScript topics and projects.

-**/algorithms:** JavaScript implementations of algorithms and data structures.
+**/algorithms:** JavaScript implementations of algorithms and data structures .
 **/frameworks:** Code related to popular JavaScript frameworks and libraries.

 ##Community Guidelines

 Be Respectful: Respect other contributors' work and ideas.

 Provide Feedback: Offer constructive feedback to help everyone improve.

 No Harmful Content: Do not submit code with malicious intent or harmful content.

 Have Fun: Enjoy learning and coding together!

 Let's Learn and Grow Together! 💻✨

 Feel free to explore the existing code, practice your JavaScript skills, and contribute your own exercises and explanations.
 Together, we can create a supportive and educational environment for JavaScript enthusiasts worldwide.
 Happy coding! 🚀